redhat-developer/odo/docs/website/docs/development/architecture/how-odo-works.md

 The number of Replicas for this Deployment is explicitly set to 1 and is expected to always have this value.

+#### Security Context

+`odo` determines by looking at the labels set in the current namespace if [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-admission/) have to be respected for the deployed pod.

+If necessary, `odo` will add Security Context restrictions to the Pod definition to make the Pod admissible.

 #### Pods and Containers

 Each `components[].container` block is translated into a dedicated `container` definition in the Pod template.